flatcar-archive/flatcar-docs/os/customizing-docker.md

 Proxy environment variables can also be set [system-wide][systemd-env-vars].

-### Flatcar Linux Config
+### Container Linux Config

-The easiest way to use this proxy on all of your machines is via a Flatcar Linux Config:
+The easiest way to use this proxy on all of your machines is via a Container Linux Config:

 ```yaml container-linux-config
 systemd: